 In 2020, the Blood Service had an average of 502 employees, whose contributions total the equivalent of 423 full-time employees (FTEs).
 The mean age of our employees was 43.2 years.
 Of our personnel, 88% were female and 12% male.
 Permanent employees had a mean duration of employment of 12.8 years, and the proportion of permanent employees who resigned was 5.9%.

 The measures of well-being at work continued to be relatively good, as in previous years.
-The sickness absence rate in relation to theoretical working hours remained at 3.7%.
-The number of accidents at work declined from the previous year, totalling 25, of which 12 happened at the workplace and 13 on the way to or from work.
+Sickness leave was 3.7% of theoretical working hours.
+There were altogether 38 work-related injuries, 22 of which happened at the workplace and 16 on the way to or from work.